tonyrobots/dcc-qol/docs/project_structure.md

 # Project Structure and Architecture

 This document outlines the file structure and architectural approach for the `dcc-qol` Foundry VTT module.
-The primary goal is to transition from a legacy system based on function overrides to a modern, event-driven architecture using Foundry VTT's core hooks.
+The purpose of the module is to provide automation options and other enhancements to the DCC RPG experience on Foundry.

 ## Key Directories